How To Extend An Allen Wrench For More Leverage

 Make Your Own Extender

 Another option you have is to make an extension that you can sit your Allen wrench in.
-This will allow you to extend the wrench and increase the leverage too, without risking breaking the driver!
-So how can you do this?
+This will allow you to extend the wrench and increase the leverage too, without risking breaking the driver—and if you're unsure about wrench compatibility, it's worth reviewing which size Allen wrench you actually need.

 Purchase An Extender